romanvm/django-tinymce4-lite/docs/installation.rst

   ]

-If you want to use `django-filebrowser`_ or `django-filebrowser-no-grappelli`_ file manager, install one of those packages.
+If you want to use `django-filebrowser-no-grappelli`_ file manager, install this package.
 Refer to `django-filebrowser documentation`_ to learn how to install and configure the filebrowser application.

 For TinyMCE spellchecker plugin you need to install `pyenchant`_ package::